In A/B testing, there are two main ways of interpreting test results: Frequentist vs Bayesian.

 The smaller the P-Value, the higher the chance that there is, in fact, a difference, and also that your hypothesis is wrong.

 - Frequentist models are available in any statistic library for any programming language.

 - The computation of frequentist tests is blazing fast.

-- You only estimate the pValue at the end of a test, not during.
-‘Data peeking’ before a test has ended generates misleading results, because it actually becomes several experiments (once each time you peek at the data) whereas the test is designed for one unique experiment.
+- You only estimate the P-Value at the end of a test, not during.
+‘Data peeking’ before a test has ended generates misleading results because it actually becomes several experiments (one experiment each time you peek at the data), whereas the test is designed for one unique experiment.

 - You can’t know the actual gain interval of a winning variation – just that it won.

 What is the Bayesian statistics method in A/B testing?